2020PB/police-brutality/all-locations.md

 ### Street medic is arrested | May 30th

 An NYPD officer kneels on the back of a street medic to arrest him.
-Footage additionally shows the officer destroying medical supplies used to aid tear gas victims
+Footage additionally shows the officer destroying medical supplies used to aid tear gas victims.
+This occurred near 2807 Church Avenue in Brooklyn.

 tags: knee, medic, property-destruction

 id: ny-newyorkcity-28

-geolocation:
+geolocation: 40.6507626, -73.9509756

 **Links**